tbm/homepage/content/debian/kirkwood/qnap/ts-219/recovery.md

 <%= render "adsense-wideskyscaper-right" %>
 <% end %>

-<h1>Recovery mode of QNAP TS-21x/TS-22x devices</h1>
+<h1>Recovery mode of QNAP HS-210, TS-21x and TS-22x devices</h1>

-QNAP TS-21x/TS-22x devices have a recovery mode that can be used when there is a problem with your installation of Debian that renders your device unbootable.
+QNAP HS-210, TS-21x and TS-22x devices have a recovery mode that can be used when there is a problem with your installation of Debian that renders your device unbootable.
 The system recovery mode allows you write a recovery image to flash via the network using the TFTP protocol.
 This pages describes how